 2) Superb Bird of Paradise

 If flamingos go in for group activities, male birds of paradise by contrast are very much solo performers, and when it comes to spectacular plumage and out of this world dance routines, there is nothing to beat them.
 There are only 42 species in the world, all in the Australasian region of the world, and all have something unique to offer.
-Many are among the most colourful birds on Earth, but perhaps the less handsome a bird is, the more inventive one has to be to attract the ladies.
+Many are among the most colourful birds on Earth, but perhaps the less handsome a bird is, the more inventive he has to be to attract the ladies.
 Three relatively subdued hued males are featured here, because they've all become really creative with their dance routines.
 This first one is the Superb Bird of Paradise Lophorina superba, which lives in the New Guinea rainforest.
-It's a species which is predominantly black despite some irridescent blue patches around the head and neck.
-But watch what happens when one of the reddish-brown females comes near - a display occurs which is so bizarre it's hard to even recognise what we're looking at - is it wings, head, tail or something from outer space?
+It's a species which is predominantly black albeit with some irridescent blue patches around the head and neck.
+But watch what happens when one of the reddish brown females comes near - a display occurs which is so bizarre it's hard to even recognise what we're looking at - is it wings, head, tail or something from outer space?
 In fact it's an elaborate arrangement of a blue breast shield, a cape of long black feathers and small blue patches over the beak.
 If you can't quite work out what you're seeing, here's a link to an excellent explanation by the Cornell Lab of Ornithology.

 3) Magnificent Riflebird

 To be honest, I could have filled this page with ten best courtship candidates just from the bird of paradise family.
 Riflebirds are a part of the same family, and like all birds of paradise, they have developed flamboyant displays.
-The one featured here is the Magnificent Riflebird Ptiloris magnificus, also from New Guinea, and the female clearly has similar tastes to the female Superb Bird of Paradise because once again the male is decked in black plumage with irridescent blue patches.
+The one featured here is the Magnificent Riflebird Ptiloris magnificus, also from New Guinea, and the female clearly has similar tastes to the female Superb Bird of Paradise because once again the male is decked out in black plumage with irridescent blue patches.
 But compare the two dances.
 The Riflebird does not produce quite the same extraordinary 'unbird-like' appearance that the Superb Bird of Paradise manages, but instead it indulges in a frantic cloak and dagger act, leaping around, swaying his blue-neck from side to side, and arching his wings like an umbrella to either smother his lover or charm her into a loving embrace, depending on your point of view.
 In the video, one can see the brown female also does a rather pale imitation of the same dance, as if to encourage him to do better than her.
 But have the sound turned up, because even more remarkable than the dance is the swishing sound that the male bird generates with his wings (first heard in the video at 55secs.
 If the courting Superb bird of paradise adopts a beautiful yet alien vision, the courting Magnificent Riflebird emits the most alien of sounds.
 Just listen!